JNMaree/pyMath/README.md

 # pyMath
-A set of mathematical methods implemented from first principles in python.

-## Base math modules:
+An implementation of numerical methods, specific to linear algebra, from first principles.

+## Class Modules:
 [//]: =========================

-#### polynomial
+#### Polynomial
 Homogenous polynomial functions of a single variable are coded as arrays of coefficients.
+Includes standard methods for:
-Includes methods for derivation, integration, multiplication, division, addition and subtraction.
+  - multiplication, division, addition and subtraction
+  - derivation
+  - variable evaluation

+##### Legendre Polynomial:
+An implementation for the generation of Legendré Polynomials to the specified degree.

-#### matrix
+#### Matrix
 Composite class for numpy arrays to primitively deal with scalar & vector space matrix algebra.
 Overwrites standard operators (*,+,-) to accommodate matrix operations.
 Includes the standard methods for: